 |B=||Belmont Programs (in Elkridge, MD)|

 Click here to view our 2015 bookmark including all of the programs listed below!

 M 23- Fall Equinox Twilight Hike and Campfire: S'mores and More!: Walk through the meadow and along the stream to the woodland campfire ring.
 Listen to the birds singing at dusk.
 Gather around the crackling fire and hear legend-stories about the Equinox, sing old-time songs, roast marshmallows, and enjoy s'mores.
 Hike back in time to watch the sun set over horizon –exactly due west – and hear other interesting astronomical facts about the Fall Equinox. $5/person;$10/family SEP 23- Wednesday 5-7pm

 M 4- Fall Festival: It's harvest time: ideal for the annual, old fashioned Fall Festival at the Conservancy!
 Watch blacksmiths hammering iron in their shop, listen to blue grass music and explore the historic three-century-old farm.
 Visit our pygmy goats, the chickens, Onyx the snake and Ranger the barred owl.
 There'll be children's crafts and pumpkin decorating, pony rides, and hay rides.
 Browse the craftsmen's stations to admire chair caning, basket weaving, gourd decorating and more.
-Admire the llama family and the gorgeous knit and woven products made from their soft, super-warm wool.
+Admire the alpaca family and the gorgeous knit and woven products made from their soft, super-warm wool.
 Leap the hay bales.
 Stock up on grass-fed beef and pork and the finest fall vegetables and fruit at the farm stand.
 Food and beverages available to purchase.
 Check website if weather is uncertain.
 OCT 4- Sunday 11am-3pm

 $10 per car (Carpool with your neighbors!)